LucyMac/vuexform/README.md

-# clear-bank-test
+# Vuex form

-> A Vue.js project
+> A user query form built with Element UI, Vue and Vuex.

 ## Build Setup